 Key Features

-AWeber offers a refreshingly simple experience compared to Mailchimp, suitable for solo creators, coaches, and DIY marketers.
-The interface is clean, the learning curve is low, and the customer support is far more responsive than one at Mailchimp.
+AWeber offers a refreshingly simple experience as compared to Mailchimp, suitable for solo creators, coaches, and DIY marketers.
+While the interface is similarly lean, the learning curve is similarly low, and AWeber’s customer support is far more responsive than one found at Mailchimp.

-AWeber doesn’t offer the vast integration ecosystem you’ll find with platforms like Mailchimp, but it covers the essentials like Shopify, WordPress, PayPal, and Zapier most small businesses actually rely on.
+AWeber doesn’t offer the vast integration ecosystem you’ll find with platforms like Mailchimp, however.
+But it covers the essentials like Shopify, WordPress, PayPal, and Zapier most small businesses actually rely on.

-Finally, during our time analyzing AWeber vs. Mailchimp, we were satisfied with its deliverability, which sits at around 83.1% (according to EmailToolTester).
-While that’s nearly 6% lower than Mailchimp delivers, it’s still a solid performance that should be more than sufficient for most small businesses and creators.
+I have to say, I was satisfied with their inbox deliverability, which sits at around 83.1% (according to EmailToolTester), despite offering nearly 6% lower results than Mailchimp.
+Still, it’s a solid performance that should be more than sufficient for most small businesses and creators.

 Key advantages over Mailchimp